clap-rs/clap/README.md

 ![clap dependencies](clap_dep_graph.png)
 ### More Information

-You can find complete documentation on the [github-pages site](http://kbknapp.github.io/clap-rs/clap/index.html) for this project.
+You can find complete documentation on the [docs.rs](https://docs.rs/clap/) for this project.

 You can also find usage examples in the [examples/](examples) directory of this repo.